-Symptoms of an allergic reaction depend on the body part involved and the severity of the reaction.
-Some reactions affect many areas, others affect just one area.
+Symptoms of an allergic reaction vary depending on the body part affected and the severity of the reaction.
+Some reactions affect many areas, while others affect just one area.
 Reactions to the same allergen vary by individual.

 Symptoms of an allergic reaction include any, some, or many of the following:

 Having a food allergy used to mean dining out was limited to carrying your

 plate from the kitchen to the porch or, at best, eating at the home of a close